pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

 The Life universe is an infinite two-dimensional square grid with some squares occupied by live cells.
 Each square has eight neighbours, direct and diagonal.
 The game time runs in clock ticks, and on each tick, the following events happen:

-- A number of live neighbours is calculated for each square
+- The number of live neighbours is calculated for each square
-- All the cells having less than two living neighbours die of solitude
+- All the cells having less than two live neighbours die of solitude
-- All the cells having more than three living neighbours die of overpopulation
+- All the cells having more than three live neighbours die of overpopulation
-- A new cell is born on any empty square that has three living neighbours.
+- A new cell is born on any empty square that has three live neighbours.

 The game received attention from researchers, and many interesting structures have been found: stable static structures, oscillators, moving patterns ([gliders](http://en.wikipedia.org/wiki/Glider_%28Conway's_Life%29)), and